jasmine-smith8/WS381219_OOP/README.md

 **What do i need to do?**

-> Initialise Population needs to return a board with x axis being subdivision and y axis being time
-> Select job from GUI
-> Find out why schedule doesnt match task constraints
+> Display total makespan time next to schedule
-> Find out how to plot the schedule into a CSV
+> Add colour coding to make schedule more readable
-> Plug in new values for each of the mutation phases
+> Display list of jobs and processing times next to schedule
 > Write class diagrams with updated classes as I go
 > Look at unit testing

-> Create a document for testing plan
+> Select job from GUI
+> Display schedule to GUI
+> Allow user to export to XLSX from GUI

 **What is this project?**